10 Best Ways to Free Up Space on Mac

 How Much Free Space Should I Have on My Mac?

 Studies have shown that your Mac's performance starts to degrade when your storage space usage reaches 85%.
 For your Mac to run properly, you’ll need to have at least 10GB of free space.
-But we recommend that you keep at least 15% of your storage space free, so that you can have more freedom to install a new macOS, upgrade software, or download movies.
+But we recommend that you keep at least 15% of your storage space free so that you can have more freedom to install a new macOS, upgrade software, or download movies.

-8 Best Ways to Free up Space on Mac
+How to Clear Space on Mac